Accounting Schools in Montana

 6. Receive a CPA license.

 After paying the fee and submitting the application on the NASBA portal, applicants will receive a confirmation of receipt.
-Applications are added to the Board’s agenda if they are received 15 or more days before a regularly scheduled Board meeting and usually take up to two weeks to process.
+Applications are added to the Board’s agenda if they are received 15 or more business days before a regularly scheduled Board meeting and usually take up to two weeks to process.

 CPA License Renewal and Continuing Education Information